pedro-gutierrez/clusterl/README.md

-## Subscribing to store updates
+### Subscribing to store updates

-It is possible to get notified when a new key has been written to the store:
+It is possible subscribe a process in order to get notified when a new entry has been written to the store:

 ```erlang
 1> ok = cluster_store:subscribe(self()).